Please note this page does not serve as legal advice and it’s important to check for any regulation changes at the relevant authorities.

 The IRP 6 is a document which sums up the taxable income your company made throughout a single tax season.
 This value is then used to determine the tax you need to pay to SARS.

 Creating an IRP 6 can be quite challenging because it needs to be precise.
 That’s why we’d recommend using an educated professional to generate this document.
-Our service includes the support of such educated professionals.
+Our tax services include the support of such educated professionals.

 Provisional Tax is a form of income tax, which addresses tax liability in advance.
 With Provisional Tax, SARS requires you to submit an estimation of your income and expenses, before the financial year is over.
 This estimation is then used to calculate a tax estimation which is payable to SARS.